1999–2000 Portland Trail Blazers season: NBA playoffs

-The Trail Blazers finished third in the NBA in home-game attendance, with an attendance of 835,078 at the Rose Garden Arena during the regular season.
+Aftermath

 Following the season, Grant was traded to the Miami Heat in a three-team trade, and Jermaine O'Neal was dealt to the Indiana Pacers.

-The Trail Blazers did not win another playoff series until May 2, 2014, when Damian Lillard hit a 3-point shot with 0.9 seconds left to beat the Houston Rockets 99–98 in Game 6 of the Western Conference First Round of the 2014 NBA playoffs.
-The Trail Blazers would not return to the Western Conference Finals again until 2019.
+The Trail Blazers would not win another NBA playoff series again until May 2, 2014, when Damian Lillard hit a three-point shot with 0.9 seconds left to beat the Houston Rockets, 99–98 in Game 6 of the Western Conference First Round of the 2014 NBA playoffs.

+The Trail Blazers would not return to the Western Conference Finals again until the 2018–19 season.

 Offseason

 Although the Trail Blazers did not have any picks in the 1999 NBA draft, they were active during the offseason.
 On draft day, the Blazers purchased the draft rights to Roberto Bergersen from the Atlanta Hawks.
 Bergersen would not sign with the team; instead, he signed with the Idaho Stampede of the Continental Basketball Association.
 On August 2, the Blazers traded Jim Jackson and Isaiah Rider to the Hawks for Ed Gray and Steve Smith.
 The same day, the Blazers signed veteran forward Detlef Schrempf.
 Smith would be the starting shooting guard on the "Jail Blazers".
 Schrempf would finish his career with Portland, retiring in 2001.

 On October 2, the Blazers were involved in a seven-player trade with the Houston Rockets.
 In the trade, the Blazers traded six players—Stacey Augmon, Kelvin Cato, Ed Gray, Carlos Rogers, Brian Shaw, and Walt Williams—for Scottie Pippen.
 Pippen would be the Blazers' starting small forward until 2003, when he signed with the Chicago Bulls, the team which he spent the majority of his career with.
 On October 5, the Blazers signed Antonio Harvey, and the following day, they signed Joe Kleine.
 On October 12, the Rockets waived Augmon, and the Blazers re-signed him on October 18.